mcc-us/bookkeeping/_pages/1-glossary.md

 24. *Control account*: An account in the general ledger that summarizes the balances of all accounts in a specific subsidiary ledger.

 25. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry.

+1. *Cost of goods sold (COGS)*: The direct costs associated with producing the goods or services sold by a business during a specific period.

 26. *Credit*: Think RIGHT hand